Alanis Morissette: 2008–2019: Flavors of Entanglement and Havoc and Bright Lights

-2017–present: Such Pretty Forks in the Road and meditation album

 While on tour in August 2017, Morissette teased a song which would become known as "I Miss The Band".
 On October 27, 2017, she premiered a new song entitled "Rest", which was released officially in May 2021, and performed "Castle of Glass" with members of the band No Doubt and Mike Shinoda at the Linkin Park and Friends – Celebrate Life in Honor of Chester Bennington memorial concert.
 In November 2017, she tweeted that she was writing 22 songs with Michael Farrell.

 On March 16, 2018, Morissette performed a new song called "Ablaze" during her 2018 tour.
 In October 2018, she revealed on social media that she had written 23 new songs, and hinted at a new album with hashtag "#alanismorissettenewrecord2019", after a six-year hiatus.
 Song titles from the writing session include "Reckoning", "Diagnosis", "Her" and "Legacy".
 On May 5, 2018, Jagged Little Pill, a jukebox musical featuring Morissette's songs, premiered in Cambridge, Massachusetts, at the American Repertory Theater.
 Morissette contributed two new songs to the musical, "Smiling" and "Predator".
-The musical transferred to Broadway in fall of 2019, starting previews on November 3 and opening on December 5 at the Broadhurst Theatre.
-The production received fifteen Tony Award nominations, the most of any production that season.
+It transferred to Broadway in fall 2019, starting previews on November 3 and opening on December 5 at the Broadhurst Theatre.
+It received fifteen Tony Award nominations, the most of any production that season.
+It also won a Grammy Award for Best Musical Theater Album at the 63rd Annual Grammy Awards, including Morissette being the principal lyricist and co-composer.

+2020–present: Such Pretty Forks in the Road and The Storm Before the Calm

 In June 2019, Morissette went into the studio in Los Angeles.
 According to an interview, she had written all the songs, and "Smiling" would be included on the new album, likely to be released early 2020.
 On August 8, 2019, she revealed that the new album was produced by Alex Hope and Catherine Marks.
-On December 1, 2019, Morissette announced her first studio album in eight years, Such Pretty Forks in the Road, set for release on May 1, 2020.
+On December 1, 2019, she announced her first studio album in eight years, Such Pretty Forks in the Road, set for release on May 1, 2020.
 The first single off the record, "Reasons I Drink", was released on December 2, 2019.
 Morissette was featured on Halsey's song "Alanis' Interlude", released on January 17, 2020.
 On February 5, 2020, she revealed that her upcoming album was mixed by Chris Dugan.
 The second single from the album, "Smiling", was released on February 20, 2020.
 On April 15, 2020, Morissette announced that the album's release would be postponed due to concerns over the COVID-19 pandemic.
 It was released on July 31, 2020.